greenelab/phenoplier_manuscript/manuscript.md

 A linear (PCA) and non-linear (UMAP) dimensionality reduction techniques were applied to the input data, and the three data versions were processed by five different clustering algorithms.
 These algorithms derive partitions from the data using different sets of parameters (such as the number of clusters), leading to an ensemble of 4,428 partitions.
 Then, a distance matrix is derived by counting how many times a pair of traits were grouped in different clusters across the ensemble.
-Finally, a consensus function is applied to the distance matrix to generate consolidated partitions with different number of clusters (from 2 to $\sqrt{n}\approx$ 60).
+Finally, a consensus function is applied to the distance matrix to generate consolidated partitions with different numbers of clusters (from 2 to $\sqrt{n}\approx$ 60).
 These final solutions were represented in the clustering tree (Figure @fig:clustering:tree).
 <!--  -->
 **b)** The clusters found by the consensus function were used as labels to train a decision tree classifier on the original input data, which detects the LVs that better differentiate groups of traits.